Infrastructure for collective intelligence

 ETHBoulder 2026

-Our first live deployment.
-Four days of Ethereum and public goods conversations in Boulder, Colorado — captured, structured, and preserved in real time.
+The first live convergence.
+Four days of Ethereum and public goods conversations — captured, structured, and preserved as a permanent knowledge archive.
+Every session, every idea, every commitment addressable.

 The URL is the identity layer